tilt/angular-context-menu/README.md

 </div>
 ```

-You can list locals, which are properties from the scope of the element opening the menu, which are forwarded to the context menu scope.
+You can list locals, which are properties from the scope of the element opening the menu, which will be forwarded to the context menu scope.

 **Note:** Make sure your dropdown menu has ```css position: fixed```

 The context menu will get its coordinates by the position of the mouse when the context menu menu receives the (right-) click event.

+A demo will be linked in a while.